ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_prng/uz_prng.rst

 Implementation
 ==============

-Stuff about uz_prng, how to use.
+The module ``uz_prng`` is a generic implementation for PRNGs.
+The actual generation of the random numbers is facilitated by the `Implemented generators`, each with specific properties.
+Other software modules can depend on ``uz_prng`` instead of the individual generators, which enables easy changing the generator for experiments.
+In addition to generate uniform distributions of ``uint32_t`` type, different scaling methods and generation of bounded generation of ``uint32_t`` as well as ``float`` is supported.

 Seeds
 -----

 PRNGs use an initial condition, called **seed**, that determines the specific random number stream.
-The sequence of random numbers is deterministic for a given seed, i.e., initializing ``uz_prng`` with a given seed and generator type allways returns the same sequence.
+The sequence of random numbers is deterministic for a given seed, i.e., initializing ``uz_prng`` with a given seed and generator type always returns the same sequence.
+The initialization of ``uz_prng`` passes the seed to the specific algorithm.
+The details of each generator seed are as following:

-- Squares: Number between 0 und 29, which selects one pregenerated key
+- ``uz_prng_squares``: if seed is a between 0 und 29, a pre-generated key is used (recommended).
+Otherwise, the value is used as key.
-- MTwister: uint32_t seed
+- ``uz_prng_mtwister``: 32-bit seed.
+Since ``uz_prng_init`` uses 64-bit seeds, the upper 32-bit are ignored if Mersenne Twister is used.
-- Halton: prime number
+- ``uz_prng_halton``: seed must be a prime number
-- PCG: random seed, inital sequence is arbitrarily set to 54
+- ``uz_prng_pcg``: 64-bit random seed.
+Initial sequence controlling substreams is arbitrarily set to 54.
-- Xoshiro128: random seed, wird durch splitmix geschoben
+- ``uz_prng_xoshiro``: 64-bit random seed which is shuffled using splitmix64 as recommended by algorithm author

 Implemented generators
 ----------------------